lucidcode/Halovision-INSPEC/firmware/src/micropython/docs/openmvcam/tutorial/openmvide_overview.rst

         to mean it should join those images files together into a video.

     *
-        To convert an `ImageWriter` file into any other video format select the file as the source and target to be whatever file format you want.
+        To convert an `ImageIO` file into any other video format select the file as the source and target to be whatever file format you want.

     *
-        To convert a video file of any format into an `ImageWriter` file select the video file you want to convert as the source and set the target to be a ``.bin`` file.
-FFMPEG will then break the video into JPGs and OpenMV IDE will turn these JPGs into RAW Grayscale or RGB565 frames saves to the ``.bin`` file using the `ImageWriter` file format.
+        To convert a video file of any format into an `ImageIO` file select the video file you want to convert as the source and set the target to be a ``.bin`` file.
+FFMPEG will then break the video into JPGs and OpenMV IDE will turn these JPGs into RAW Grayscale or RGB565 frames saves to the ``.bin`` file using the `ImageIO` file format.

     *
         To optimize a ``.gif`` file saved by your OpenMV Cam for the web set the